agude/agude.github.io/_posts/2020-06-30-machine_learning_deployment_shadow_mode.md

 Deploying a model in shadow mode is an easy way to test your model on live data.
 It is flexible and allows you to empower the right team to control the experiment.

----

-[^1]: **Disclaimer**: I was a technical editor for the book, but make no money off sales.
-[^2]: By _"live model"_, I mean whatever system is currently doing the job that the shadow model will do.
-It could be a model, a heuristic, a simple `if` statement, or even nothing at all.
-[^3]: You _are_ logging your live results, right?